Blood Glucose (Blood Sugar) Monitoring: Devices and How to Use Them

 Blood or Urine Ketone Strips

 Diabetic Ketoacidosis (DKA) can be a life-threatening condition.
 Ketones are caused by the breakdown of fat when there isn’t enough insulin to allow the glucose (sugar) into your cells for energy.
 When ketones build up, the result is acidosis (too much acid in the blood).
 If not treated, this can lead to death.
 Usually blood glucose levels are elevated (>250 mg/dL) but not always.
 It is important to have a way to check for ketones, either using urine strips or blood test strips with a ketone-testing device, to help identify whether you are at risk of ketoacidosis.

 A sharps container is essential for safely disposing of used pen needles, syringes, or lancets.
 Medical sharps containers are available from pharmacies.
 In some U.S. states, a sturdy plastic container (such as a detergent bottle) with a screw-on lid will be accepted for disposal.
 They are available in many sizes—including travel size.
 To find out how to dispose of sharps containers, the U.S. Environmental Protection Agency has information about safe options for needle disposal at www.epa.gov/osw/nonhaz/industrial/medical/med-home.pdf.

-If you want to know more about the technology available for people with type 1 diabetes, such as glucose sensors, continuous glucose monitors, insulin pumps and automated insulin delivery systems, click here and find out whether this technology is right for you.
+If you want to know more about the blood glucose monitoring technology available for people with type 1 diabetes, such as glucose sensors, continuous glucose monitors, insulin pumps and automated insulin delivery systems, consult our Continuous Glucose Monitors: Are They Right for You? page.